 The Discovery, Research, and Treatment of Type 2 Diabetes in Indigenous Youth

-Diagnosing the Legacy is the story of communities, researchers, and doctors who faced—and continue to face—something never seen before: type 2 diabetes in younger and younger people.
-Through dozens of interviews, Krotz shows the impact of the disease on the lives of individuals and families as well as the challenges caregivers faced diagnosing and then responding to the complex and perplexing disease, especially in communities far removed from the medical personnel a facilities available in the city.
+Through dozens of interviews, Krotz shows the impact of type 2 diabetes on the lives of individuals and families, as well as the challenges caregivers face diagnosing and then responding to the complex and perplexing disease, especially in communities far removed from the medical personnel and facilities available in the southern Canada.

 Includes a foreword by Frances Desjarlais and an afterword by Heather Dean, Jonathan McGavock, Michael Moffatt, and Elizabeth Sellers.